connervieira/Predator/CONFIGURATION.md

         - `alpr_cameras` should be set to (if anything), a Predator JSON database of ALPR cameras.
 Leaving this blank will disable ALPR camera alerts.
     - Each value in this section should either be left blank, or be a file path relative to the root project folder.
         - For example, if your alert database is in `/home/pi/Data/alerts.txt`, and your root project directory is `/home/pi/Data/`, then then the alert database value should simply be set to `alerts.txt`, not the the full file path.
+- `traffic_camera_alerts_enabled`
+    - This configuration value determines whether or not traffic camera alerts are enabled.
+    - When this is set to `true`, Predator will use information from the following traffic camera alert settings in order to notify the user of nearby traffic cameras.
+- `camera_alert_types`
+    - This configuration value determines which camera types Predator will consider when displaying alerts to the user.
+All of the values under this setting should be set to a boolean value indicating whether or not alerts should be shown for each respective camera type.
+    - There are currently 3 types of cameras.
+        - `speed` includes both radar and average speed enforcement cameras.
+        - `redlight` includes traffic light enforcement cameras.
+        - `misc` includes all traffic cameras that don't fall into the other two categories.
+- `traffic_camera_loaded_radius`
+    - This is the radius, in miles, that Predator will load traffic cameras from during the initial loading process.
+    - For example, if this value is set to `100`, then Predator will only load traffic cameras in a 100 mile radius from the current location when it boots.
+If you travel more than 100 miles away from your original location without reloading Predator then you won't get traffic camera alerts.
+    - If you're running Predator on a high performance processor, you can comfortable set this to a very high number, which could be useful on long road trips where you might not restart Predator for hundreds of miles at a time.
+However, if you're running Predator on a low powered device, like a Raspberry Pi, you should reduce this radius to make Predator faster at checking traffic camera proximity when running in real-time mode.
+    - This setting does not determine the distance at which alerts will be displayed.
+To configure the alert distance for traffic cameras, see the `alerts` configuration value in the Information Mode section below.

 ## Pre-recorded Mode Configuration